 Typically 400-700mm deep or as specified in the engineering design, below is a description of the two types of bio-retention filtration media that Southern Pacific Sands produce.

-- Bioret: Engineered filter media tested and compliant to the June 2009 v3.01 FAWB guidelines for filter media in biofiltration systems as per section 3 Engineered Filter Media typically requiring amendments to the top 100mm as per section 3, table 1 of the FAWB guidelines.
+- Engineered Filter Media: Engineered filter media tested and compliant to the June 2009 v3.01 FAWB guidelines for filter media in biofiltration systems as per section 3 Engineered Filter Media typically requiring amendments to the top 100mm as per section 3, table 1 of the FAWB guidelines.

 Typically 100-150mm deep or as specified in the engineering design.
 A clean well graded sand material containing less than 2% fines.
 The transition layer is used to avoid the migration of the filter media into the drainage layer.

 - Our Transition Layer sand meets the FAWB bridging criteria.
-D15 (transition layer) ≤ 5 x d85 (filter media) when used with our Bioret plus or Bioret filtration media.
+D15 (transition layer) ≤ 5 x d85 (filter media) when used with our Bio Plus or Engineered Filtration Media.

 50-150mm cover over the drainage pipe or as specified.